Branding & Strategy

 Brand guidelines typically cover the full strategic and executional scope of your brand — including positioning, purpose, audience, and identity.
 A brand style guide focuses specifically on the executional rules: how to apply your brand visually and verbally in day-to-day work.
 In practice, your style guide forms one component of your broader brand guidelines document.

-Review and update your brand style guide at least once a year, or whenever your brand undergoes a significant change — new product launch, market expansion, or visual refresh.
-Additionally, update it immediately whenever a design asset such as your logo or colour palette changes.
-An outdated style guide actively causes the inconsistencies it was originally created to prevent.
+Review and update your brand style guide at least once a year, or whenever your brand undergoes a significant change such as a new product launch, market expansion, or visual refresh.
+Update it immediately whenever a design asset like your logo or colour palette changes.
+An outdated style guide actively causes the very inconsistencies it was created to prevent.